Are You Facing a Drug Possession Charges in Chicago?

 A Chicago drug possession lawyer can help you avoid a conviction

 Particularly if you’re a first time offender, or you were caught with just a small amount of cannabis for personal use, you might be eligible for various options that could keep you out of jail and the offense off your permanent record.
-Mr. Schmiege’s dedicated and intelligent defense could get your case resolved through your successful completion of drug school or other options that could lead to dismissal of the charge against you and expungement of the arrest from your record.
+Mr. Chivari’s dedicated and intelligent defense could get your case resolved through your successful completion of drug school or other options that could lead to dismissal of the charge against you and expungement of the arrest from your record.

-If you were caught with a larger amount of cannabis and charged with drug trafficking or manufacture, experienced Illinois Cannabis Defense Attorney Michael Schmiege could investigate your case and work to get the charge reduced to simple possession.
+If you were caught with a larger amount of cannabis and charged with drug trafficking or manufacture, experienced Illinois Cannabis Defense Attorney Matthew Chivari could investigate your case and work to get the charge reduced to simple possession.
 Irregularities in the stop and search could provide a strong avenue for a successful Chicago Drug Possession Defense.
 Evidence obtained by the police through invalid warrants or searches could be suppressed.

 Fight for your rights and your future

-The diligent investigation of the circumstances surrounding your arrest and the aggressive defense provided by Mr. Schmiege could be the key to your freedom and clean record following your arrest for Cannabis Possession.
-Even if you were caught with a large quantity of cannabis under circumstances that make a dismissal unlikely, Mr. Schmiege’s experience and knowledge of the law could help find flaws in the prosecution’s case that could lead to reductions in the charge against you.
+The diligent investigation of the circumstances surrounding your arrest and the aggressive defense provided by Mr. Chivari could be the key to your freedom and clean record following your arrest for Cannabis Possession.
+Even if you were caught with a large quantity of cannabis under circumstances that make a dismissal unlikely, Mr. Chivari’s experience and knowledge of the law could help find flaws in the prosecution’s case that could lead to reductions in the charge against you.